2012 Gaza War

 During the operation, Hamas, the al-Qassam Brigades and the Palestinian Islamic Jihad (PIJ) further intensified their rocket attacks on Israeli cities and towns, in an operation code named Operation Stones of Baked Clay (حجارة سجيل, ḥijārat sijīl) by the al-Qassam Brigades, firing over 1,456 rockets into Israel, and an additional 142 which fell inside Gaza itself.
-Palestinian militant groups used weapons including Iranian-made Fajr-5, Russian-made Grad rockets, Qassams, and mortars.
 Some of these weapons were fired into Rishon LeZion, Beersheba, Ashdod, Ashkelon, and other population centers.
 Tel Aviv was hit for the first time since the 1991 Gulf War, and rockets were fired at Jerusalem.
 The rockets killed three Israeli civilians in a direct hit on a home in Kiryat Malachi.
-By the end of the operation, six Israelis had been killed, two hundred forty were injured, and more than two hundred had been treated for anxiety by Magen David Adom.
+By the end of the operation, six Israelis had been killed, two hundred forty were injured, and more than two hundred had been treated for anxiety by Magen David Adom, an Israeli medical organization.
 About 421 rockets were intercepted by Israel's Iron Dome missile defense system, another 142 fell on Gaza itself, 875 fell in open areas, and 58 hit urban areas in Israel.
 A bus in Tel Aviv was bombed by an Arab-Israeli, injuring 28 civilians.

 Canada, Germany, the United Kingdom, the United States, and other Western countries expressed support for what they considered Israel's right to defend itself, or condemned the Hamas rocket attacks on Israel.
 China, Iran, Russia, Egypt, Turkey, and several other Arab and Muslim countries condemned the Israeli operation.
 The United Nations Security Council held an emergency session on the situation, but did not reach a decision.
-After days of negotiations between Hamas and Israel, a ceasefire mediated by Egypt was announced on 21 November.
+After days of negotiations, a ceasefire mediated by Egypt was announced on 21 November.
 Both sides claimed victory.
 Israel said that it had achieved its aim of crippling Hamas's rocket-launching ability, while Hamas stated that Israel's option of invading Gaza had ended.
 According to Human Rights Watch, both sides violated the laws of war during the fighting.